brightway-lca/brightway2/docs/intro.rst

 .. image:: images/parameters.png
     :align: center

+.. note:: See also the :ref:`example parameterized notebooks <parameterized-notebooks>`.

 .. warning:: Parameterized inventory datasets only work with databases that use the default SQLite backend.

 Groups